 \subsection{Matter-Liouville-ghost decomposition for 2D quantum gravity}

 The decomposition of 2D quantum gravity coupled with conformal matter was originally due to Polyakov~\cite{Polyakov1981} where the matter is the free boson.
-David~\cite{david-conformal-gauge} and Distler-Kawai~\cite{dk-qg} generalized it to conformal matter with central charge $c_{\mathrm M}\le 1$.
 The ghost part of this decomposition only manifests itself for non-simply connected surfaces.
 In the probabilistic framework of LQG, this was first explained in~\cite{drv-torus} for the torus case.
 The annulus case was treated by the second named author~\cite{Remy_annulus} in parallel to the torus case.
 For higher genus closed surfaces, it was shown in~\cite{grv-higher-genus} that for free boson matter this decomposition indeed produces a convergent theory envisioned in~\cite{Polyakov1981}.
 Based on the belief that random planar maps decorated with statistical physics models are discretizations of matter-coupled 2D quantum gravity, precise scaling limit conjectures were formulated in each of the three papers~\cite{drv-torus,grv-higher-genus,Remy_annulus}.
-In particular, applying the decomposition to the pure gravity on the annulus, a precise LQG description of the Brownian annulus was provided in~\cite[Section 4.3]{Remy_annulus}, following the physics paper~\cite{Martinec_2003}.
+In particular, applying the decomposition to the pure gravity on the annulus, a precise LQG description of the Brownian annulus was provided in~\cite[Section 4.3]{Remy_annulus}.
 We now recall this conjecture, which we prove as Theorem~\ref{thm:BAconj} below.

 We first introduce the free Brownian annulus with no constraint on the boundary lengths.
 Let